There is Eat, Pray, Love and then there is Eat, Read, Beach, Repeat.

 Imagine me running like a breathless mad woman down the middle of the road during the heat of the day the small quaint town of Corfu Town because that was exactly what I was.
 My breathing was so heavy.
 I had no idea what to do.
 I kept running until there was a car behind me.
 I was stopping them in their tracks.
 They pulled down the window and asked me ‘What was I doing?’
 Good Question.
 I had no idea what I was doing because I knew I had already lost.

-I had seen a number of blue buses at the bus station.
+I had seen some blue buses at the bus station.
 How would I even be lucky enough to track down the bus I left my bag on?

 Hurriedly we u-turned and opted to enter the buses lair.
 Maybe the driver of the bus was on a lunch break or had to return the empty bus with a very worn out bag on the window sill – who knows!

-After doing a lap of honour around the bus station we made the decision to abort the bus stake out and head to town.
+After doing a lap of honour around the bus station, we decided to abort the bus stake out and head to town.
 I felt defeated.
 The boomerang effect wasn’t going to happen this time around.
 Passport wise – I was in deep shit.
-Paradise wise – the heavens just opened their doors to a world of tranquillity forever more as I was certainly to be stuck in Greece for a while.
+Paradise wise – the heavens just opened their doors to a world of tranquillity forevermore as I was to be stuck in Greece for a while.